-However, the red cells must be washed before transfusion in patients with pneumococci-associated HUS, in order to remove residual plasma.
-Platelets are generally not administered because they are rapidly utilized by the coagulative process.
-Serious bleeding is rare in HUS patients, despite low platelet count.
-Some of the therapies targeted against the pathogenetic processes have been found to worsen the disease instead.
+However, the red cells must be washed before transfusion in patients with pneumococci-associated HUS to remove residual plasma.
+Platelets are generally not administered because they are rapidly used by the coagulative process.
+Serious bleeding is rare in HUS patients despite a low platelet count.
+Some therapies targeted against the pathogenetic processes have been found to worsen the disease instead.

 Patients with atypical HUS should undergo a trial of plasma exchange, although only a small number of them respond to this, and often long-term therapy is required.
 However, besides being supportive, the treatment can be aimed at complement inhibition.
-The US FDA has approved eculizumab as a complement inhibitor in atypical HUS, in which it has been found to be very effective [Scully & Goodship].
+The US FDA has approved eculizumab as a complement inhibitor in atypical HUS, in which it is very effective [Scully & Goodship].

 Progression and Prognosis of Hemolytic Anemia

 Early diagnosis and treatment have a very favorable outcome.
 HUS usually resolves after the acute phase, and most patients regain normal kidney function.
 Mortality is often less than 5%.
 The prognosis of atypical or diarrhea-negative HUS is somewhat more severe.
-There can be the following complications, and monitoring them is essential to improve the prognosis:
+There can be the following complications, and monitoring them is essential for improving the prognosis: